By Nancy Armitage (includes guests, visitors, & clubs)

 by Nancy Armitage

 So what did the H. E. Huntington Family actually eat in the Huntington Mansion at the San Marino Ranch?
-From many different sources, I found invoices from gourmet markets, grocery stores, fish mongers, butchers, confectionery stores, & Louis Sherry’s for candy and cakes.
-The Huntington’s eating habits ran from simple to exotic: one can call “Ranch Food” simple but it’s the best kind of fresh food: homegrown chickens, capons, & turkey, homegrown sweet summer tomatoes & squashes (every kind of vegetable you could think of), sweet herbs to flavor the dishes, & exotic juicy mangos & lemon guavas.
+From many different sources, I found invoices from gourmet markets, grocery stores, fish mongers, butchers, confectionery stores, & Louis Sherry’s for candy & cakes.
+The Huntington’s eating habits ran from simple to the exotic: one can call “Ranch Food” simple but it’s the best kind of fresh food there is: homegrown chickens, capons, & turkey, homegrown sweet summer tomatoes & squashes (every kind of vegetable you could think of), sweet herbs to flavor the dishes, & exotic juicy mangos & lemon guavas.
 Mrs. Huntington had the kitchen staff bottle all of these amazing fruit, berries, & vegetables.
-They made pickled relishes & homemade pickles, pickled vegetables like okra, brandied peaches, tutti-fruitti, colorful fruit & berry jams.
+They made pickled relishes & homemade pickles, pickled vegetables like okra, brandied peaches, tutti-frutti, colorful fruit & berry jams.
 They entertained in the most formal way with fancy multi-courses luncheons usually 4 courses.
 Also, formal dinners of 6-8 courses most often with a oyster course (fresh from the Pacific ocean).
-Then, homemade soups, followed by entree of beef & game courses, then salad & cheese courses with cornucopia of dessert choices of puddings, pies & fancy cakes.
+Then, homemade soups, followed by entrée of beef & game courses, then salad & cheese courses (in the French style) with cornucopia of dessert choices of puddings, pies, & fancy cakes.
 Each courses served to the Huntington & their guests with care by 2 butlers & 2 footmen (Downton Abbey style).

 The Huntington Family “At-Home” Day at San Marino Ranch seemed to be everyday.
-But the Huntingtons, “Sundays at the Ranch” were a special day.
+But the Huntingtons, “Sundays at the Ranch” were a special day to enjoy family and friends.
 There was a Victorian & Edwardian tradition called “At-Home Day” or “At-Homes”; in the early 1900’s American & Parisian neighborhoods were assigned a special day of the week to go visiting for “a cup of tea & a chat”.

-To host a “At-home” tea gathering or reception, an invitation would be mailed out or the host would hand her calling cards to people & invite her to come.
-The host would serve all sorts of wonderful tea dainties & sweet cakes.
+The host of a “At-Home” would serve all sorts of wonderful tea dainties & sweet cakes.
 In the early 1890’s-1900’s, in the Huntington Mansions in NYC & in San Francisco, the Huntington’s neighborhood “At -Home day were Tuesdays.
 By 1913, I think those terms went out of vogue.
 The Huntingtons used these terms: “Sundays at the Ranch”, Tea Party, Lawn Bowling Party, & Receptions.

-Guests would come for “a tea & a chat” & leave there calling cards.
-In the Social Register of Southern California in the early 1900’s, there is evidence of these social gatherings.
-Next to the family name in the Social Register was their address & their social clubs, is a day of the week posted.
+Guests would come for “a tea & a chat” & leave there calling cards in the host’s foyer.
+In the Social Register of Southern California in the early 1900’s, there is evidence of these social gatherings: Next to the family name in the Social Register was their address & their social clubs, also a day of the week posted.
 That day of the week was their neighborhood’s “At-Home” day.

 At the San Marino Ranch, there were a variety of days of the week that Henry & Arabella Huntington had guests, most often Sundays.
-They called these “Sundays at the Ranch” from 1910’s -1920’s”.
-They had visitors, “at-homes teas” for their houseguests, luncheon guests, garden parties, tea guests, dinner guests, lawn bowling parties, Sundays at the Ranch, bridge parties, women’s bridal showers, & house guests at the San Marino Ranch.
-Locations could be at the Mansion or guest cottage.
+They called these entertainments: “Sundays at the Ranch” from 1910’s -1920’s”.
+At the Ranch, the locations for these parties could be at the Mansion, the terrace, the Lath House, Japanese Tea House, or Large Guest Cottage.

 Mr. H. E. Huntington Calling Cards (SMR):